 Director, Center for Environmental Modeling for Policy Development; Research Professorahanna@email.unc.edu (919) 966-1352

-Air quality modeling and analyses; meteorological modeling and analyses; global and regional climate variability and change.
+Air quality modeling and analyses; meteorological modeling and analyses; climate dynamics and variability.

 Member, American Meteorological Society

 Member, NCSC allocation committee